karl-home/karl/README.md

 <img src="data/fig1.png" alt="pipeline policy example" width="500"/>
 </p>

-## Installation
+## System Requirements

+To run the home cloud, you will need a dedicated **computer** and a **router**.
+This computer can be a laptop, server, Raspberry Pi, etc.
-Your OS must support [aufs](https://en.wikipedia.org/wiki/Aufs) and the [sys_mount](https://docs.rs/crate/sys-mount/1.2.1) crate.
+The OS of this computer must support [aufs](https://en.wikipedia.org/wiki/Aufs) and the [sys_mount](https://docs.rs/crate/sys-mount/1.2.1) crate.
 I have only used Karl on Ubuntu 20.04, though it may work on other flavors of Linux.
 Karl will NOT work on Windows or MacOS.
+You will need admin access to the router.
+The dedicated computer and IoT devices must all be connected to the router's network.

+If you only want to run the Quick Start, you will only need the computer.

+## Installation

-When cloning the repository, clone its submodules.
+Clone the repository onto the computer.
+Be sure to clone its submodules.

 ```
 git clone --recurse-submodules https://github.com/karl-home/karl.git